SMS marketing can be a powerful tool for your business, but failing to follow compliance rules can put you at serious risk.

 Limit the amount of personal information you collect to what is necessary for your campaign.
 Over-collecting data can make customers uneasy and increase the risk of data breaches.

 Be clear and upfront with your customers about what data you are collecting, why you are collecting it, and how it will be used.
-For example, you might ask for someone’s birthday, but make it clear that is so that you can let them know there is a birthday gift or promotion you want to offer.
+For example, you might ask for someone’s birthday, but make it clear that it is so that you can let them know there is a birthday gift or promotion you want to offer.

 Include this information in your privacy policy and make sure it is easily accessible to your customers.